Interview with Jesper Funding Andersen, Chair of European Sperm Bank

 Coulter Partners recently partnered with the European Sperm Bank to bring more digital experience to their board.
 Fertility, life choices and women’s health are areas where Coulter Partners is now seeing a great deal more interest and investment.
 The CP team caught up with Jesper Funding Andersen – Chair of European Sperm Bank – to discuss this broad topic:

-CP: What are you seeing as the main shifts in the way people think about fertility?
+Coulter Partners: What are you seeing as the main shifts in the way people think about fertility?

-Jesper: Covid has had a transitory impact, but we are now part of a mega trend in making dreams come true by enabling individuals to have children.
+Jesper Funding Andersen: Covid has had a transitory impact, but we are now part of a mega trend in making dreams come true by enabling individuals to have children.
 And even Covid cannot crush this desire and need.
 Which is why this is such an exciting space to work in.

 There are regulatory changes, for example in Denmark, where women can only legally store their eggs for 5 years.
 This seems limiting and unfair.
 Fortunately, the issue is now being debated, as it limits potential in many countries.